skypjack/entt/README.md

 ## Vademecum

-The `Registry` to store, the `View`s to iterate.
+The `Registry` to store, the `View` to iterate.
 That's all.

 An entity (the _E_ of an _ECS_) is an opaque identifier that users should just use as-is and store around if needed.
 Do not try to inspect an entity identifier, its type can change in future and a registry offers all the functionalities to query them out-of-the-box.
-The underlying type of an entity (either `std::uint16_t`, `std::uint32_t` or `std::uint64_t`) can be specified when defining a registry (actually the DefaultRegistry is nothing more than a Registry where the type of the entities is `std::uint32_t`).<br/>
+The underlying type of an entity (either `std::uint16_t`, `std::uint32_t` or `std::uint64_t`) can be specified when defining a registry (actually the `DefaultRegistry` is nothing more than a `Registry` where the type of the entities is `std::uint32_t`).<br/>
-Components (the _C_ of an _ECS_) should be plain old data structures or more complex and moveable data structures with a proper constructor.
+Components (the _C_ of an _ECS_) should be plain old data structures or more complex and movable data structures with a proper constructor.
 Actually, the sole requirement of a component type is that it must be both move constructible and move assignable.
 They are list initialized by using the parameters provided to construct the component itself.
 No need to register components or their types neither with the registry nor with the entity-component system at all.<br/>
 Systems (the _S_ of an _ECS_) are just plain functions, functors, lambdas or whatever the users want.
-They can accept a Registry, a View or a PersistentView and use them the way they prefer.
+They can accept a `Registry`, a `View` or a `PersistentView` and use them the way they prefer.
 No need to register systems or their types neither with the registry nor with the entity-component system at all.

 The following sections will explain in short how to use the entity-component system, the core part of the whole framework.<br/>